freedomofpress/dangerzone/docs/developer/independent-container-updates.md

 # Independent Container Updates

-Since version 0.10.0, Dangerzone is able to ship container images independently from releases of the software.
+Since version 0.10.0, Dangerzone is able to ship and update sandbox images independently from the software releases.

-One of the main benefits of doing so is to shorten the time neede to distribute the security fixes for the containers.
-Being the place where the actual conversion of documents happen, it's a way to keep dangerzone users secure.
+The main benefit is to shorten the time needed to distribute sandbox security fixes.
+Being the place where the actual document conversion happen, having security fixes in a timely manner increases the security.

 If you are a dangerzone user, this all happens behind the curtain, and you should not have to know anything about that to enjoy these "in-app" updates.
 If you are using dangerzone in an air-gapped environment, check the sections below.